Carrefour, Haiti: Religion

 Religious activities are multifaceted.
 It is a true syncretism Catholics, vodouisants, Adventists, Jehovah's Witnesses and adepts of various confessions compete with fervor.
 The churches dedicated to Saint Charles and Our Lady of Mount Carmel bring together an immense crowd of faithful from the surrounding districts and Port-au-Prince on the occasion of the patron festivals of 4 November and 16 July.
 As for the chapel of Saint Anthony, it is a permanent center of interest.
 Placed at the top of Merger, it never ceases to drain pilgrims.
 Other chapels exist in the communal sections.

 The Protestant churches are found everywhere in the commune of Carrefour.
 Very often, late in the night, the quarters vibrate with their prayers and their songs of adoration.
 This establishes a very clear contrast with the dance music of night clubs or nightclubs.
 On the other hand, there are also the houmforts where the followers of the voodoo pay homage to the African gods, the loas.
 In this religious atmosphere, certain signs will never cease to astonish an observer: "God alone inspires us and science enlightens us: Botanica Sciencia de San Juan Templa."
 Macoumba.

-What is particularly pleasing to point out are the social works undertaken by the different religious denominations.
-Outside the impressive schools, some have orphanages, canteens, places of retreat, and so on.
+There are many social services undertaken by the different religious denominations.
+Of these include schools, orphanages, canteens, places of retreat, and more.

 On 10 December 1905, the parish of Carrefour was erected by Mgr.
 Conan, two years after his elevation as Archbishop of Port-au-Prince.
 Carrefour was a small chapel in the parish of Sainte Anne, dedicated to Saint Charles of Borome.
 The first parish priest was R. P. Lebihain.
 Then, the Monfortains took possession of the Parish of Carrefour.
 A contract had been signed between the Archbishop of Port-au-Prince and the company of Mary (Monfortains) supported by Rome.

 On 20 February 1910, Paul Marie Lebihain was appointed parish priest of Port-de-Paix and Vicar General of the Society of Mary, replaced by Father Brochard (1910–1947), RP Doriel (1947–1972) and Father Eustache Saint Hubert (1972–), etc.